At P Di Natale, our priority is supporting our clients and the community throughout this challenging time.

 Where possible we are still conducting routine inspections using an online process via Zoom.
 Your Property Manager can outline this process should you have any queries.

-We have currently postponed any face to face routine inspections that were due to take place.
+We are currently unable to perform any face to face routine inspections that were due to take place.
 When social distancing measures have eased these routine inspections will be re-booked.

 What is the process for rental inspections to attract a new tenant?